Real Estate Closings

 If you are getting ready to close on a new home or business office, contact our team at Edwards and Edwards P.A.
 Our Jacksonville real estate attorneys (one of whom is a licensed real estate agent) are here to make sure every step of your closing goes through perfectly.

-How Our Jacksonville Commercial Real Estate Attorney Can Help
+How Our Jacksonville Commercial Real Estate Lawyers Can Assist

 With 65+ years of legal experience, we can provide all the following and more:

-If you are preparing for a commercial or residential real estate closing, contact us online or call (904) 478-9255 today!
-We look forward to working with you.
+If you are preparing for a commercial or residential real estate closing, contact us online or call (904) 478-9255!
+A skilled real estate attorney in Jacksonville at our firm is ready to help.

-All real estate transactions require a “closing,” which is a transaction that transfers ownership from the seller to the buyer on an agreed upon date.
+All real estate transactions require a “closing,” which is a transaction that transfers ownership from the seller to the buyer on an agreed-upon date.
 However, most of the work involved in a closing is done before the actual transaction.
+Understanding this process can significantly help mitigate stress and ensure a smoother transition.
+Each phase of the closing process is geared towards ensuring that both the buyer and seller meet all legal and financial obligations before transferring ownership.

 Here are some of the most critical steps that lead to the closing: